mavlink/qgc-user-guide/en/FlyView/FlyView.md

 ### Emergency Stop {#emergency_stop}

-Emergency stop is effectively the same as disarming the vehicle while you are flying.
+Emergency stop is effectively the same as disarming the vehicle while it is flying.
 Your vehicle will crash!

 To disarm the vehicle select **Armed** in the *Fly Toolbar* when the vehicle is flying.